JElchison/format-udf/README.md

     * UDF revision 2.01 used for maximal compatibility (see note on Linux support below)
 * Resulting file system can be read/written across multiple operating system families (Windows, OS X, and Linux)
 * Runs on any OS having a Bash environment
+* Ability to override detected device block size
+* Option to force non-interactive mode (useful for scripting)
+* Optionally wipes drive before formatting
-* Writes a fake MBR for added compatibility on Windows
+* Writes a fake MBR for added compatibility on Windows (optionally disabled)

 # OS Support